9 of the Best Fes Tours and Day Trips from Morocco's "Cultural Capital"

 What I love about this 3-day Sahara tour from Fes is that you spend one night in the desert before exploring Todra Canyon and Dades Gorge.
 This is one of my favourite parts of Morocco as the landscapes are just sublime and it was here that I completely fell in love with the country.

-As with the 2-day Sahara Desert tour, you’ll camel trek into an Amazigh camp where you’ll spend the night, accompanied by a majestic sunrise and sunset.
-Then from Merzouga, travel to the dramatic Todra Gorge to walk amidst its rugged scenery before driving through the aptly named Valley of the Roses
+As with the 2-day Sahara Desert tour mentioned above, you’ll camel trek into an Amazigh camp where you’ll spend the night, not before watching an incredible sunset.
+Then from Merzouga, travel to the dramatic Todra Gorge to walk amidst its rugged scenery before driving through the aptly named Valley of the Roses.

 "A truly incredibly few days.
 Over three days you get to experience so much of the beautiful Moroccan landscape and culture.” - Mariana (read more reviews here)